 |---|---|---|---|

-| Best for | Simple 2-3 step workflows | Complex branching logic | Technical teams, self-hosted |
+| Best for | Simple 2-3 step flows | Complex branching | Technical teams |

-| CRM integrations | 6,000+ apps | 1,500+ apps | 400+ apps (growing) |
+| Integrations | 6,000+ apps | 1,500+ apps | 400+ apps |

-| Pricing | $29-$99/month for intake | $10-$29/month for intake | Free (self-hosted) |
+| Pricing | $29-$99/mo | $10-$29/mo | Free (self-hosted) |

-| Error handling | Basic retry | Advanced branching | Full customization |
+| Error handling | Basic retry | Advanced branching | Full control |

 How did Skylarks International automate immigration intake?

-Skylarks International, a 15-person immigration consultancy, had a painful intake process.
-Prospective clients would call or email, a consultant would manually enter their information, request documents over email, and then chase those documents for weeks.
-Status update calls consumed 30% of consultant time.
+Before automation, prospective clients would call or email.
+A consultant would manually enter their info, request documents over email, then chase those documents for weeks.
+Status update calls alone consumed 30% of consultant time.

 - Online form captures case details and visa category